dotlang/language/README.md

 You can name a type so you will be able to refer to that type later in the code.
 Type names must start with a capital letter to be distinguished from bindings.
 You define a named type similar to a binding: `NewType = UnderlyingType`.The new type has same binary representation as the underlying type but it will be treated as a different type.

 You can use casting operator to convert between a named type and its underlying type (Example 4).
+You can define named type inside a function.

 **Examples**

 1. `MyInt = int`
 2. `IntArray = [int]`
-3. `Point = {x: int, y: int}`
+3. `Point = struct {x: int, y: int}`
 4. `x = 10`, `y = MyInt(10)`

 ## Type alias